camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 ---

 We provide several project templates for Maven, which are also called Archetypes.
-They enable a quickstart for developing process applications using the Camunda BPM platform.
+They enable a quickstart for developing production-ready process applications using the Camunda Platform.
+We incorporated best practices for different application types into the templates to help you start off with a solid base.

 # Overview of Available Maven Archetypes